periscopic/EaselFL/README.md

 scaling when only scaling horizontal or vertical, but causes lines not to scale proportionately to container transformations, as they would in EaselJS.
-* radial gradient fills and strokes do not interpolate identically to EaselJS if the origins of the circular guides are different (x0!==x1 || y0!==y1) and both have radiuses greater than 0 (r0>0 && r1>0).
+* Radial gradient fills and strokes do not interpolate identically to EaselJS if the origins of the circular guides are different (x0!==x1 || y0!==y1) and both have radiuses greater than 0 (r0>0 && r1>0).
-* beginBitmapFill implements repeat, no-repeat, but not repeat-x, or repeat-y
+* Graphics.beginBitmapFill implements repeat, no-repeat, but not repeat-x, or repeat-y
-* there is 1/2 pixel difference in the placement of some lines compared to EaselJS
+* There is 1/2 pixel difference in the placement of some lines compared to EaselJS
-* drawAsPath is not implemented (the primary use, masking, is implemented)
+* Graphics.drawAsPath is not implemented (the primary use, masking, is implemented)

 **Memory Management**